jemavidev/bashmenu/README_ENHANCED.md

 ### Creating a Plugin

-Create a new plugin file in the `plugins/` directory:
+1. Create a new file in the `plugins/` directory
+2. Follow the plugin template:

 ```bash
 #!/bin/bash